GlitchSecure/website/_pages/vs/dast.md

 ---

-## DAST quality is variable, often reporting false-positives and noise
+## DAST often reporting false-positives and noise

 Words

 ---

-## GlitchSecure provides you multiple DAST tools in one
+## GlitchSecure provides multiple DAST tools in one

 GlitchSecure's Continuous Security Testing service provides you the best results by not just relying on a single tool.
 Our offering combines the top open source and commercial DAST tooling along with expert security professionals who ensure those tools are tailored to your specific environment.

 ---

-## GlitchSecure cuts through the noise
+## GlitchSecure is easier and faster

 By introducing a robust quality assurance process, we ensure that results delivered to you are verified and priortised.
 A typical DAST tool might produce hundreds of potential findings,